Latest in Ukraine: As Russia's war starts its second year, eyes are on China (Feb. 27)

 The United States and its allies are trying to press China not to provide weapons to Russia, White House national security adviser Jake Sullivan said.

-Belarus' leader Viktor Lukashenko, a close Kremlin ally, will head to Beijing to meet with China's leader Xi Jinping.
+Belarus' leader Alexander Lukashenko, a close Kremlin ally, will head to Beijing to meet with China's leader Xi Jinping.

 Finland's parliament will vote on Tuesday whether to ratify the country's accession to NATO.